prods/exjson/README.md

   **Supported Extended Functionality:**
    - Supports #INCLUDE directive.
    - Supports single-line and multi-line C style comments

+* **loads**(json_string, encoding=None, cls=None, object_hook=None, parse_float=None,
+          parse_int=None, parse_constant=None, object_pairs_hook=None, error_on_include_file_not_found=False, includes_path=None, \*\*kw)

+  Deserializes JSON string into a dictionary.

+  **Arguments:**
+  - `json_file_path`: main json file to be loaded.
+  - `encoding`: encoding codec to use when loading the file and all included files.
+All included files should use the same encoding.
+  - `cls`: if specified, it uses the provided custom JSONDecoder instance to decode the json file.
+[See Python docs for details.](https://docs.python.org/3/library/json.html#json.JSONDecoder)
+  - `object_hook`: if specified, it will be called for every decoded JSON object and its value will be used instead of the default `dict`.
+[See Python docs for details.](https://docs.python.org/3/library/json.html#json.JSONDecoder)
+  - `parse_float`: if specified, it will be called for every `float` that is decoded.
+[See Python docs for details.](https://docs.python.org/3/library/json.html#json.JSONDecoder)
+  - `parse_int`: if specified, it will be called for every `int` that is decoded.
+[See Python docs for details.](https://docs.python.org/3/library/json.html#json.JSONDecoder)
+  - `parse_constant`: if specified, will be called with one of the following strings: '-Infinity', 'Infinity', 'NaN'.
+[See Python docs for details.](https://docs.python.org/3/library/json.html#json.JSONDecoder)
+  - `object_pairs_hook`: if specified, it will be called for every decoded JSON object with an ordered list of pairs.
+Its result will be used instead of the default `dict`.
+[See Python docs for details.](https://docs.python.org/3/library/json.html#json.JSONDecoder)
+  - `error_on_included_file_not_found`: if set to `True` an Exception is raised if an included file is not found.
+  - `includes_path`: if provided it will be used to set the root path from where the included files will be loaded.
+When not provided the executing python script path will be used.
+Please, bear in mind that `#INCLUDE` directive file path is consider relative to this one.

+  **Supported Extended Functionality:**
+   - Supports #INCLUDE directive.
+   - Supports single-line and multi-line C style comments

 * **dumps(obj, skipkeys=False, ensure_ascii=True, check_circular=True,
           allow_nan=True, cls=None, indent=None, separators=None,
           default=None, sort_keys=False, \*\*kw)**

+  Serializes a python object/dictionary instance into a JSON string.

   **Arguments:**
   - `obj`: object instance to encode (serialize).
   - `skipkeys`: If set to `False` a `TypeError` is raised if the keys are not primitive types (`int`, `str`, `float` or `None`).
 [See Python docs for details.](https://docs.python.org/3/library/json.html#json.JSONEncoder)